MS Digital Innovation in Marketing, Fox School of Business, Temple University

 Email: email@example.com; firstname.lastname@example.org

-I was born in Queens, New York; my family moved around and settled in the Philadelphia, PA area.
-When I came to Temple University, I actually was a chemistry major.
-After realizing how boring lab was, I switched to the Fox School of Business.
+I was born in Queens, New York; my family and I moved throughout and finally settled in the Philadelphia, PA area.
+I started out as a chemistry major when I joined Temple University.
+I realized that lab was not for me, so I switched to the Fox School of Business as undecided.
 My professor in the prerequisite MIS class, who still is a huge influence, convinced me to switch into MIS and here I am.

 Strengths and Weaknesses